Florence Cathedral - Hike Up the Duomo and Bell Tower

 Looking down at Giotto’s Bell Tower to the left of the long Nave of the cathedral.
 At one time this was the largest cathedral in Europe.
 It is still the 3rd largest cathedral in the world.
 It was a beautifully clear day to take in all the sites.

-Once down, we rewarded our hiking efforts with mimosas in a great little cafe just off of the piazza.
+During our experience, once down, we rewarded our hiking efforts with mimosas in a great little cafe just off of the piazza.
 Hiking to the top was an exhilarating experience we won’t ever forget!

 After hiking Brunelleschi’s Dome it was now time to take on the Bell Tower.
 The tower is named Giotto’s Tower for Giotto de Bondone, a painter turned architect, who started the project in 1334.
 Giotto was 67 years old at the time.
 Sadly he died in 1337 when only the lower floor was complete.
 It took over two more decades, that included 1348 when construction stopped due a pandemic (Black death), to complete.